Wind-WindKids/winding/samples/sophieandwind/ice.md

 scrolling without really watching.

 An old Pixar movie kept popping out on her phone —
-the one about a red panda in San Francisco.
+the one about a red panda in Chinatown.

-She took out her MacBook that Wind had gifted her at Apple Park, and with it came that old artful wind from California,
-filling the screen with light.
+She took out her Mac, and with it came that old artful wind from California, filling the screen with color and emotions.

 At first she laughed at the awkward moments, the mom jokes,
 the big red panda stomping through the city.